The Best Way to Collect Photos From a Group (Without Making Everyone Download an App)

 Shared albums (Google or Apple): people need the right account and app before they can add anything, so a chunk of the group never does.

-AirDrop: iPhone-only, in-person, and one person at a time.
+AirDrop: iPhone only, in person, and one person at a time.

-"Email them to me": the effort kills it — most people never follow through.
+"Email them to me": the effort kills it, and most people never follow through.

 Each of these adds a step, and every extra step loses people.
 The best method removes the steps.